InnovatorMind/ZeroToHeroDSAPractice/2. OOP/03_Encapsulation/concepts/Data_Hiding.md

 ## **Implementation in C++**

-- Use the `private` keyword to restrict access to class members.
+- Use the `private` keyword to restrict accessgi to class members.
 - Provide `public` methods to interact with the data safely.

 **Example:**